 En Gedi Nature Reserve

-The park is filled with springs, waterfalls and flowing beaks.
+The park brims with springs, waterfalls, and flowing streams.
 The place is a true hiking paradise with spectacular beauty, a variety of landscapes and botanical gardens.
 Within the park you will find a variety of wildlife including ibexes, rock hyraxes, a variety of birds and bats.
 History of the park goes way back to Pre-Pottery Neolithic A times (c.
 10,000 – c.
 8,800 BCE) and remnants from the first settlements date back to 5000 BCE.

 The park is beautiful and as you can choose over 9 different hiking routes varying from only half an hour to a full day there is something for everyone.
 It is amazing to see the green landscape in between this desert with a view overlooking the dead sea.